French Wine Regions

 Bordeaux

 Bordeaux started as a pirate outpost in an Atlantic swamp.
-From that humble beginning, it became the most influential in the French wine regions.
-This is the region that made Cabernet Sauvignon the king of grapes.
+From that humble beginning, it became the most influential of the French wine regions.
+This region made Cabernet Sauvignon the king of grapes.

-The classical Bordeaux –circa 19th Century– is a blend of Cabernet Sauvignon, Merlot, Cabernet Franc, Malbec, and Petit Verdot.
-The Gironde river cuts through the region, and the blends are historically different on either side.
-On the left bank, it’s expected that their style is Cabernet Sauvignon-heavy.
+The classical Bordeaux—circa 19th century—is a blend of Cabernet Sauvignon, Merlot, Cabernet Franc, Malbec, and Petit Verdot.
+The Gironde River cuts through the region, and the blends are historically different on either side.
+On the left bank, it’s expected that the style is Cabernet Sauvignon-heavy.
 On the right bank, the wines are usually based on Merlot.
 White wines are based on Sauvignon Blanc and Semillon.

 Burgundy

 Just like Champagne has become synonymous with bubbles, Burgundy has become the exemplar for Pinot Noir and Chardonnay bottlings worldwide.
-This region is also known for having the most expensive vineyards in France – which comes from the fact that it’s the most respected of the French wine regions.
-The lower portion of the region is Beaujolais, which produces wines made from Gamay and are much less expensive.
+This region is also known for having the most expensive vineyards in France—which comes from the fact that it’s the most respected of the French wine regions.
+The lower portion of the region is Beaujolais, which produces wines made from Gamay that are much less expensive.

 Burgundy